tuansontruong/multi-step-form/README.md

 - After submitting the form, users should see a congratulatory message or confirmation screen.
 - Show the hover state of all the elements.
 - The component should be responsive and display correctly on different screen sizes.
-- Make this landing page look as close to the design as possible.